 Cut two identical ears from the cardboard.

-Then cut white fabric slightly larger than each of the ears with fabric scissors.
+Then, cut the white fabric slightly larger than each of the ears with fabric scissors.

-We are also going to add a center to each of the ears and I am using pink Cricut Iron-on to do so.
+Next, we will add a center to each of the ears.
+For this part, I decided to use pink Cricut Iron-on.
 I just cut it to size with a pair of scissors.

 Again, you will need two identical pieces.

-Press for the recommended time and temperature according to the Cricut Interactive Guide.
-You can read all about how to use the EasyPress for projects like these here.
+Press for the recommended time and temperature according to the Cricut Heat Guide.
+You can read all about how to use the EasyPress for projects like these here!

 Use hot glue to wrap the white fabric around the cardboard ear.
-The back of the ear will be against your door so it is not required to finish the back but you can add another piece of fabric if you would like.
+The back of the ear will be against your door, so you do not need to finish the back.
+However, you can add another piece of fabric to finish off the back of the bunny ears if you would like.

 At a minimum, your ear should look finished from both the front and the sides.

-Now we need to complete the rag wreath.
-You will need several fabrics.
+Now, we need to complete the rag wreath.
+For this project, you will need to gather several coordinating fabrics.
 I used white and several different shades of pink.
-You can pick whatever colors you like.
-This is a great project for using up scraps.
+You can pick whatever colors you like, so grab and use those scraps you’ve been saving!

 Continue until you have several piles of strips from different types of fabrics.

-Then start tying the strips onto your wreath.
-These look better random so be sure to vary the strip locations around the wreath.
+Start tying the strips onto your wreath.
+These look better placed randomly, so be sure to vary the strip locations around the wreath.

 Continue tying and filling both wreath forms until you are happy with the look.
-This will take a while so put in a movie and tie while you watch!
+This will take a while, so put on a movie and tie them on while you watch (or rock out to your favorite tunes)!

-Then you want to tie the two wreaths together with a few extra strips of fabric.
-Just thread these strips through the bottom of the head and the top of the body wreath.
+Then, you want to tie the two wreaths together with a few extra strips of fabric.
+Thread these strips through the bottom of the head and the top of the body wreath and tie them together.

-I felt that my rag wreath needed a little something else so I added a burlap bow around the neck.
-This is optional.
+I felt that my rag wreath needed a little something else, so I added a burlap bow around the neck.

 Tie into a large bow and cut off any excess.

 Now that you know how to make a rag wreath, you can change this up for every season!
-Be sure to save all of those fabric scraps.
+So, be sure to save all of your fabric scraps from other projects.

 A rag wreath DIY is just what you need to bring a little spring to your home!